 It might be beneficial in such circumstances to use a closed-loop process to guarantee a certain outcome before moving on.
 For example, if you suspect a lead is going cold then present them with a choice of positive actions: take a short video call, provide an internal referral, or re-confirm their interest to guide nurturing or remove them from contact lists.

 Use these metrics to learn more about your lead and the motivations behind rejections.
 It may turn out that the lead is simply too busy or already has an agreement with a competitor.
 Tracking leads can help to finesse the correct timing for outreach.

-Perfecting lead follow-up is a constant process that requires good judgment, together with a solid understanding of the prospective client.
+Perfecting lead follow up is a constant process that requires good judgement, together with a solid understanding of the prospective client.
 Having an easy online appointment scheduling process can help in this regard.

 Showing genuine patience, addressing needs and concerns with relevant content, and contacting leads via their preferred method of communication, is a solid foundation for any successful follow-up campaign.